platformspec/site/docs/spec/spec.md

 The Platform Specification structure promotes a modular and organized approach to defining complex cloud platforms, ensuring clarity, maintainability, and consistency across different environments and deployments.

-Let’s walk through these API Kinds:
+Let’s walk through these API kinds:

 ## Kinds
 ### Platform